bitwarden/contributing-docs/docs/architecture/adr/0015-short-lived-browser-services.md

 In Firefox, in particular, this is a catastrophic failure.
 Firefox will swap out all object belonging to a DOM object that no longer exists with a `DeadObject`.
-When `next()` is called on the `Subject`, the `DeadObject` is treated like and Observer and throws an error, preventing any further notification to subsequent Observers and catastrophic breaks in the extension.
+When `next()` is called on the `Subject`, the `DeadObject` is treated like and Observer and throws an error, preventing any further notification to subsequent Observers and causes catastrophic breaks in the extension.

 ## Considered Options